LTLA/BiocWorkflow2015/converted/workflow.md

-Some mapping statistics can be reported as previously described.
+Some mapping statistics are reported as previously described.
 For brevity, the code will not be shown here, as it is identical to that used for the H3K9ac analysis.